-- Following closely behind the NIH in terms of priority is supporting the National Science Foundation (NSF).
-Every college and school across the UW System has a grant funded by either NIH or NSF, if not both agencies.
+- Most universities in the UW System have a grant funded by either NIH or NSF, and some have grants funded by both.
 NSF supports basic research and strengthens education in the sciences and engineering through programs of grants to the UW System's universities and colleges.
 NSF is one of our nation's greatest tools for the promotion and advancement of scientific, mathematical, and engineering research and education, which are critical to growing a highly skilled, competitive workforce in science and engineering for Wisconsin. - Supporting funding for new centers and institutes through the NSF, which could be applicable to UW-Milwaukee's and others' efforts in the Northwestern Mutual Data Sciences Institute, Connected Systems Institute, Freshwater Collaborative of Wisconsin, and Advanced Materials Manufacturing, among other efforts.
+The UW System continues to support the NSF Water Equipment and Policy Center (WEP) and the Industry-University Cooperative Research Centers (IUCRC) programs.
+UW-Milwaukee contributes engineering and technological expertise-a critical aspect of the water industry.